|Back to Back Issues Page|

 To sum upWear out your old clothes and don't be concerned about a worn shirt or pair of trousers when you are in the privacy of your own home; how you look is far less important than how the planet fares.

 Yes, you are right.
-I am deeply involved in a very testing, high-powered course on the physiology of obesity and diabetes and how to protect our bodies and mind from the ravages of inflammation, pain and even premature death.
+I am deeply involved in a very testing, high-powered course on the physiology of obesity and diabetes and how to protect our bodies and minds from the ravages of inflammation, pain and even premature death.
 It doesn't just happen to others.

 Good luck, you can do it.